cronologic-de/ug_tbt2pcie/source/ordering_information.rst

 ---------------

-If you own the PCIe version of the product, you can upgrade your device to the desktop (TBT) version using the following order codes:
+If you own the PCIe version of the product, you can upgrade your device to the desktop (-TBT) version using the following ordering codes:

 TT4-EXT
     Upgrade kit for any **TT4-▯-PCIe** card.